Monday, June 10, 2024

 Tennessee - Holy shit.
 Where are y’all going so fast?
 And why are there so many of y’all??

 Texas - I know y’all are gonna say I’m biased, but I swear I’m not.
 Texas has the nicest drivers I’ve ever driven with.
 Some of y’all could take lessons.
-REVISED: FUCK EVERY SINGLE DRIVER IN THIS GOD FORSAKEN STATE TIMES A GAZILLION WTF

-Utah - Really good drivers because, you know.
-God is watching.
+Utah - Really good drivers because, you know, god is watching.

 Vermont - Really cool, nice, polite drivers.
 I don’t know how because you are also too close to Massachusetts.
 An anomaly.